yangyangxu0/MQTransformer/README.md

 MQTransformer achieves strong performance on NYUD-v2 semantic segmentation (`54.84 mIoU` on test), surpassing previous models by a large margin.

 ![MQTransformer](figures/overview.png)
+<p align="center"> An overview of MQTransformer.
+The MQTransformer represents multiple task-relevant queries to extract task-specific features from different tasks and performs joint multi-task learning.
+Here, we show an example of task-specific policy learned using our method.
+Note that the encoder (aqua) and decoder (mauve) are shared in our model.
+The number of task queries depends on the number of tasks.
+There are $T$ tasks.
+The task query first generates uniform initialization weights and then applies these task queries to encode from the corresponding task-specific feature in the shared encoder.
+The 'Seg', 'Part' and 'Normals' mean semantic segmentation and human part segmentation and surface normals tasks, respectively.</p>

 ![MQTransformer](figures/encoder-decoder.png)